-Academic Standards Conditions That Will Result In Academic Probation Conditions That Must Be Satisfied During Probationary Period To pass a CSD course, a minimum grade of "B" is required.
-Only one grade of B-is allowed without retaking the course provided the knowledge and skills for the deficiency are remediated.
-Any grade below a B- will requires the student to retake the course.
+Academic Standards Conditions That Will Result in Academic Probation Conditions That Must be Satisfied During Probationary Period To fully pass a CSD course, a minimum grade of "B" is required.
 Failure to receive the minimum passing grade of "B" in a CSD course.
-The student must pass each course taken during the Probationary Period and, at the conclusion of the Probationary Period, have at least a 3.00 cumulative quality point average ("CQPA").
-A student that earns a B- in a CSD course is not required to retake the course.
-Should a student earn a grade of less than B-, then the student must retake the course the next time it is offered at Pace University.
-A student cannot earn more than one grade of B- or lower in the same or any semester.
-Should this occur, the student will be dismissed from the CSD Program.
-All graduate CSD courses are required.
+The student must pass each course taken during the Probationary Period and, at the conclusion of the Probationary Period, have at least a 3.00 cumulative quality point average (CQPA), and complete all remediations successfully.
+Failure to do so will result in the student's dismissal from the program.
+A student cannot earn more than one grade of "B-" or lower in the same or any semester.
+Should this occur, the student will be dismissed from the CSD program.
+All graduate CSD courses are required .
+The special case of earning a "B-" in one course.
+To fully pass a CSD course, a minimum grade of "B" is required.
+A "B-" is considered a failing grade; however, one final grade of "B-" is allowed provided that the student demonstrate the acquisition of the required knowledge and skills in the area(s) of deficiency during the Probationary Period.
+Failure to receive the minimum passing grade of "B" in a CSD course.
+The student must pass each course taken during the Probationary Period and, at the conclusion of the Probationary Period, have at least a 3.00 CQPA, and complete all remediations successfully.
+Failure to do so will result in the student's dismissal from the program.
+A student cannot earn more than one grade of "B-" or lower in the same or any semester.
+Should this occur, the student will be dismissed from the CSD program.
+All graduate The student does not have to retake the course; however more than one final grade below a "B" in any combination of courses will result in dismissal from the program.
+CSD courses are required .
+Grades below a "B-" To fully pass a CSD course, a minimum grade of "B" is required.
+Anything below a grade of "B" is considered Failure to receive the minimum passing grade of "B" in a CSD course.
+Should a student earn a grade of less than "B", then the student must retake the course the next time it is offered at Pace University. failing.
+For grades of "B-", see the above section.
+Should a student earn a grade of less than "B-", then the student must retake the course the next time it is offered at Pace University.
+More than one final grade below a "B" in any combination of courses will result in dismissal from the program.
+The student must pass each course taken during the Probationary Period and, at the conclusion of the Probationary Period, have at least a 3.00 CQPA, and complete all remediations successfully.
+Failure to do so will result in the student's dismissal from the program.
+All graduate CSD courses are required . program.
+A student cannot earn more than one grade of "B-" or lower in the same or any semester.
+Should this occur, the student will be dismissed from the CSD program.
+All graduate CSD courses are required .
 Students must maintain a CQPA of 3.00 or higher.
 Failure to meet the minimum 3.00 CQPA standard and the student's CQPA is between 2.75 and 2.99.
 The student must pass each course taken during the Probationary Period and, at the conclusion of the Probationary Period, have at least a 3.00 CQPA.

-^{}These standards apply to all academic and clinical practicum courses.
+These standards apply to all academic and clinical practicum courses.